UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**XNA 3.11 to XNA 4.0 Conversion Cheat Sheet**](http://nelxon.com/resources/xna-3-1-to-xna-4-0-cheatsheet.php) - You want to change XNA 3.1 code to 4.0?
 This is a great help when searching for a way to get things done the right way.
 Many examples.
 * [**Getting a list of supported display modes**](http://blog.gallusgames.com/xna/getting-a-list-of-supported-display-modes-in-xna) - You want to know the resolutions your client's machine supports?
 This one is very simple.
 You just ask XNA and you'll get what you want.
 * [**2D camera with zoom and rotation**](http://www.david-amador.com/2009/10/xna-camera-2d-with-zoom-and-rotation/) - You want to write a platformer?
 This is a tutorial on how to implement a proper camera for a 2D game.
+* [**Beware of transparent pixels**](http://www.adriancourreges.com/blog/2017/05/09/beware-of-transparent-pixels/) - Another nice, XNA agnostic explanation about why to use premultiplied alpha and what is bound to happen if you don't.
 * [**Premultiplied Alpha in XNA**](https://blogs.msdn.microsoft.com/shawnhar/2010/04/08/premultiplied-alpha-in-xna-game-studio-4-0/) - The master Shawn Hargreaves himself explains the reason for the premultiplied alpha values in XNA.
 * [**Premultiplied Alpha**](https://blogs.msdn.microsoft.com/shawnhar/2009/11/06/premultiplied-alpha/) - Another short, but in depht explanation of premultiplied alpha in XNA (and therefore in MonoGame) by Shawn Hargreaves.
 * [**Creating custom content importers for the MonoGame pipeline**](http://www.dylanwilson.net/creating-custom-content-importers-for-the-monogame-pipeline) - Nice article from our friend Dylan Wilson, who drives the MG.Extended project.
 Cool read with pictures and code.